 Monitoring tools generate events when potential problems are detected in your infrastructure.
 Over time status updates and repeat events may occur from the same system issue.
 In BigPanda, raw event data is merged into a singular alert so that you can visualize the life cycle of a detected issue over time.

-Alerts in BigPanda are the events that are ingested following deduplication, event filtering, keep-alive separation, and event aggregation.
+Alerts in BigPanda are the events that are ingested following deduplication, event filtering, and event aggregation.

 BigPanda uses alert tags to add key contextual information to your alerts.
 Tags drive alert normalization and deduplication, correlation into incidents, incident enrichment, and automation.
 For more information, see Manage Alert Enrichment.

 An incident is the correlation of one or more alerts that represent an issue that can impact the business through a service disruption.
 It represents a high-level issue in your system.